TED (conference)

 TED's early emphasis was on technology and design, consistent with its Silicon Valley origins.
-It has since broadened its perspective to include talks on many scientific, cultural, political, humanitarian, and academic topics.
+It later broadened to include scientific, cultural, political, humanitarian, and academic topics.
 It has been curated by Chris Anderson, a British-American businessman, through the non-profit TED Foundation since July 2019 (originally by the non-profit Sapling Foundation).

-The main TED conference is held annually in Vancouver, British Columbia, Canada, at the Vancouver Convention Centre.
-The first TED conferences from 1984 (TED1) through 2008 (TED2008) were held at the Monterey Conference Center in Monterey, California.
-Between 2009 and 2014, the conference was held in Long Beach, California, United States.
+The main TED conference has been held annually in Vancouver, British Columbia, Canada, at the Vancouver Convention Centre since 2014.
+The first conferences from 1984 (TED1) through 2008 (TED2008) were held at the Monterey Conference Center in Monterey, California.
+From 2009 to 2014, it was held in Long Beach, California, United States.
 TED events are also held throughout North America and in Europe, Asia, and Africa, offering live streaming of the talks.
-TED returned to Monterey, California, in 2021 with TEDMonterey.
-They address a wide range of topics within the research and practice of science and culture, often through storytelling.
+TED returned to Monterey in 2021 with TEDMonterey.
+The talks address a wide range of topics within the research and practice of science and culture, often through storytelling.

+TED conferences are invitation-only events with an admission of $6,000.

-Since June 2006, TED Talks have been offered for free viewing online, under an Attribution-NonCommercial-NoDerivatives Creative Commons license, through TED.com. over 3,500 TED Talks are freely available on the official website.
-In June 2011, TED Talks' combined viewing figures surpassed 500 million, and by November 2012, TED Talks had been watched over one billion times worldwide.
-While TED Talks are available for free online to be viewed by anyone, sharing TED content in commercial contexts (for example, in corporate learning and talent development) requires a license.
+Since June 2006, TED Talks had been offered for online streaming.
+By June 2011, TED Talks' combined viewing figures surpassed 500 million.

 History

 1984–1999: Founding and early years

-TED was conceived in 1984 by Emmy-winning broadcast and graphic designer Harry Marks, who observed convergence of the fields of technology, entertainment, and design (that is, "TED").
-He approached for assistance an architect and graphic designer Richard Saul Wurman.
-Wurman agreed on condition that he would be a co-founder.
-The first conference, organized by Marks and Wurman with help from Dr Frank Stanton, featured demos of the compact disc, co-developed by Philips and Sony and one of the first demonstrations of the Apple Macintosh computer.
+TED was conceived in 1984 by Richard Saul Wurman, FAIA '76, and co-founded by Emmy-winning broadcast and graphic designer Harry Marks and CBS President Emeritus Frank Stanton.
+The conference featured demos of the compact disc, co-developed by Philips and Sony, and one of the first demonstrations of the Apple Macintosh computer.
+The first presenter was The Funky Duck.
 Presentations were given by the mathematician Benoit Mandelbrot and others such as Nicholas Negroponte and Stewart Brand.
-The event was financially unsuccessful; six years elapsed before a second conference was organised.
+The event was financially unsuccessful; six years elapsed before a second conference was organized.